anthonysSlab/AshenOdyssey/rules.md

 Use your Head, not The Dice!

-on a Failure to Dodge you die.
+on a Failure to Dodge you die(Jk).

 ## Vehicle/Ship Combat:
 Weapons - 1 Person for Small Ships. -3 Per Person Missing.